JeremyGozlan/sneakitProject/README.md

 The modelling has been achieved using the VGG-16 architecture using Keras.
 Transfer learning has also been used using the ImageNet weights.
 To train my models I used multiple AWS multiple instances.
 I converted my python models using the mlcoretools to convert them into a .mlmodel format Xcode 9 could use.

+A complete description and presentation of this project is available on the attached pdf